Find out all you need to know about NRIC in Singapore, NRIC number, and the National Registration Identity Card on this page.

 Features of Identity Card IC Singapore

-There are obviously details on the Singapore NRIC card.
+There are obviously details on the Singapore NRIC card or the Singapore ID card.
 Here they are and what you can expect if you are applying for your Singapore NRIC card.

 What appears on the front of the IC?